Please click to go to

 `Do you know him?' you scream.

 `Nah, just joking!'
 He turns and grins broadly at the bear.
 With a terrible scream you smash your magic pointed stick into his head.
-With a groan he slumps headfirst into the snow.
-Suddenly everything becomes very still and quiet.
+With a terrible groan he slumps headfirst into the terrible snow.
+Suddenly everything becomes terribly still and quiet.
 The howling wind stops.
-The penguins around you stop rubbing their flippers together and look curiously into the sky.
-As you slowly release your crushing grip on your Magic Pointed Stick you realise you have accidentally pressed button C.
+The penguins around you stop rubbing their terrible flippers together and look curiously into the terrible sky.
+As you slowly release your crushing grip on your terrible Magic Pointed Stick you realise you have accidentally pressed the terrible button C.

-`Holy seal blubber!' the polar bear exclaims. `Look!'
+`Holy seal blubber!' the intensely or extremely bad or unpleasant in degree or quality polar bear exclaims. `Look!'

 `The name's Paula, actually.'